 Climb the 461 steps that lead to the top of Jezerski vrh, the second peak of Mount Lovćen, to visit the mausoleum and to take in the magnificent panoramas from the top.
 Apparently, Montenegro’s poet-philosopher ruler chose his final resting place himself.

 If you don’t have a car, you can see Lovćen National Park and Lake Skadar National Park on a full day tour from the coast.
+The tour is highly rated, and includes Njegusi village, Lovcen National Park with its mausoleum, Cetinje, Crnojevic River and Sveti Stefan.

 #8 Enjoy a boat ride on Lake Skadar